"Banks are now forced to restrict Low Deposit Home Loans with 20% deposits now preferred"

 Kim Lyons, Albany, Orewa, Silverdale, Millwater, Whangaparaoa & North 0800 699 436

-If you are not in one of these specific areas such as Tauranga, Rotorua, Taupo, Palmerston North, New Plymouth, Wellington and the South Island you can contact anyone of us and it will be our pleasure to assist.
+If you are not in one of these specific areas, such as Tauranga, Rotorua, Taupo, Palmerston North, New Plymouth, Wellington and the South Island you can contact any one of us 24/7, or ring our Orewa Office on 09 426 8927 in business hours and it will be our pleasure to assist.

 Contact us now for more information